 - Year 8-9 – 1 hour – 1½ hours per night

 - Year 10-11 – 1½ hours – 2 hours per night

 - Year 12-13 – 3 hours+ per night

-- Completion of homework will be checked by teachers, through a range of ‘in-lesson’ strategies including, though not limited by; peer marking, quizzing/knowledge testing, presentations, use of model answers for comparator/self-marking.
+Completion of Wider Learning will be checked by teachers, through a range of ‘in-lesson’ strategies including, though not limited by; peer marking, quizzing/knowledge testing, presentations, use of model answers for comparator/self-marking.

-- Curriculum Leaders supported by Pastoral leaders are responsible for monitoring homework in accordance with whole school procedures.
+Curriculum Leaders supported by Pastoral leaders are responsible for monitoring Wider Learning in accordance with whole school procedures.

 Go 4 Schools links

 |WL1||Missed Deadline but reason given before the day of the deadline.
 Logged on G4S.
 No Consequence.|

 |WL2||Logged on G4S.
 Detention the next day, students must arrive with completed work.|